cwarden45/Bastu_Cat_Genome/Basepaws_Notes/Health_Trait_Markers/README.md

 She was not a carrier for any disease variants.

+Optimal Selection mentions disease information available from [OMIA](https://omia.org/home/).

+As I was Googling some information for another customer's basepaws report, perhaps [vetstream](https://www.vetstream.com/) is like WebMD for animals?
+For example, [this page](https://www.vetstream.com/treat/felis/diseases/factor-xii-deficiency) could confirm what I saw in other references about Factor XII deficiency being autosomal recessive.

 Other Notes
 -----------------
 There was a Twitter discussion about trait markers [here](https://twitter.com/esummerbell/status/1214252394223218688).